-- WIA authorizes the nation's public workforce development system - Local elected officials play a pivotal role in the administration of regional and local Workforce Investment Act (WIA) programs - The chief elected official (CEO) of local government is responsible for appointing the local Workforce Investment Board (WIB), and setting policy for the workforce system to achieve broader human capital and economic development goals - Local governments partner with federal, state, other local governments and the private sector through Workforce Investment Boards (WIBs) - WIA was envisioned as a nexus for the coordination of resources to close the gaps between the skills of America's workforce and business' needs for workers
+- WIA authorizes the nation's public workforce development system - Local elected officials play a pivotal role in the administration of Workforce Investment Act (WIA) programs - The chief elected official (CEO) of local government is responsible for appointing the local Workforce Investment Board (WIB), and setting policy for the workforce system to achieve broader human capital and economic development goals - Local governments partner with federal, state, other local governments and the private sector through Workforce Investment Boards (WIBs) - There are 522 county operated local workforce investment boards (LWIBs) in the nation - WIA was envisioned as a nexus for the coordination of resources to close the gaps between the skills of America's workforce and business' needs for workers job seekers.

-- Title IV Rehabilitation Act Amendments of 1998: amends the nation's Rehabilitation Act, which is administered at the state level to primarily serve the career development needs of those living with disabilities. - Title V General Provisions: includes provisions for a state unified plan, which encourages joint planning and coordination among programs authorized in Title I-IV of WIA.
+- Title IV Rehabilitation Act Amendments of 1998- amends the nation's Rehabilitation Act, which is administered at the state level to primarily serve the career development needs of those living with disabilities. - Title V General Provisions- includes provisions for a state unified plan, which encourages joint planning and coordination among programs authorized in Title I-IV of WIA.